-CJEU Invalidates EU-US Privacy Shield, ambiguity as to the applicability of the Standard Contractual Clauses?
+CJEU Invalidates EU-US Privacy Shield, but Considers the Standard Contractual Clauses Valid?

 On 16 July 2020 the Court of Justice of the European Union (CJEU) issued a preliminary ruling with significant importance regarding the instruments for transfer of personal data outside EU to so called “third countries”, in particular to the US.